officelearn/azure-docs.sv-se/articles/sql-database/sql-database-xevent-code-event-file.md

 ---
-title: Fil kod för XEvent-händelse
+title: XEvent Event File code
-description: Tillhandahåller PowerShell och Transact-SQL för kod exempel i två faser som visar händelse fil målet i en utökad händelse på Azure SQL Database.
-Azure Storage är en obligatorisk del av det här scenariot.
+description: Provides PowerShell and Transact-SQL for a two-phase code sample that demonstrates the Event File target in an extended event on Azure SQL Database.
+Azure Storage is a required part of this scenario.
 services: sql-database
 ms.service: sql-database
 ms.subservice: monitor